vjcitn/AnVILTNU/README.md

 # BiocTNU

 Interfaces to terra-notebook-utils via basilisk, for Bioconductor/R users

-See a [prototype AnVIL workspace](https://app.terra.bio/#workspaces/use-strides/signed_with_samtools) for illustration.
+Note: in AnVIL, a .Renviron must have PIP_USER=false for proper installation with basilisk